• Skip to primary navigation

 keto granola in a mason jar

-This easy homemade low carb and keto granola is packed with nutrition, sweet, delicious, and makes a yummy granola ice cream topping or keto cereal!
+This easy homemade low carb and keto granola recipe is packed flavor, sweet, delicious, and makes a crunchy granola ice cream topping or keto cereal.
 The ingredients are easy to find and no food processor required!

 Course: Breakfast, Snack